Decentral-America/docs/docs/02_decentralchain/02_token(asset).rst

 Token ID is a byte array calculated as follows:

 * If the token is issued by :ref:`issue transaction <02_decentralchain/03_transaction:Issue Transaction>`, the token ID is the same as the transaction ID.
-* If the token is issued by :ref:`invoke script transaction <02_decentralchain/03_transaction:Invoke Script Transaction>` when the callable function of :ref:`dApp script <02_decentralchain/01_account:dApp and Smart Account>` performed the :ref:`issue action <03_ride-language/05_structures:Issue>`, the token ID is calculated as the BLAKE2b-256 hash of the byte array containing transaction ID and the fields of the Issue structure.
+* If the token is issued by :ref:`invoke script transaction <02_decentralchain/03_transaction:Invoke Script Transaction>` when the callable function of :ref:`dApp script <02_decentralchain/01_account:dApp and Smart Account>` performed the :ref:`Issue <03_ride-language/05_structures:Issue>` action, the token ID is calculated as the BLAKE2b-256 hash of the byte array containing transaction ID and the fields of the Issue structure.

 In the :ref:`Node REST API <documentation:placeholder>`, the token identifier is encoded in base58.
 For example: